knivnia/knivnia/README.md

 ### Hi 👋

-My name is Kseniia, I'm a newbie developer and I live in Dublin.
+My name is Kseniia, I'm a newbie developer and I live in Ireland.
-I finished "Python Developer" program at Yandex and ready for a full-time job.

 How to reach me: